 After the program

 Once the client has become oriented to their environment, created a firm concept of who they are, and mastered the concepts in the program, they have been armed with what they need to participate fully in life.
-Then it is time to sit back and watch the client experience all that life has to offer; testing out the concepts to determine their validity, and beginning to display behaviours that are more in keeping with societal expectations.
+Then it is time to sit back and watch the client experience all that life has to offer; testing out the concepts to determine their validity, and beginning to display behaviours that demonstrate their new-found knowledge and confidence.
 This transition begins during the program, but continues long after as the client settles into using their new tools and naturally thinking with their new understanding of the world and how they fit into it.
 It is a truly miraculous transformation.

 For More Information